datenlord/blue-udp/README.md

 ## PfcUdpIpArpEthRxTx

-- **mkPfcUdpIpArpEthRxTx** integrates **mkPriorityFlowControlRx/Tx** and **mkGenericUdpIpArpEthRxTx** to provide the functionality of generating and parsing UDP/IP/Ethernet packets while supporting priority flow control.
+- **mkGenericPfcUdpIpArpEthRxTx** integrates **mkPriorityFlowControlRx/Tx** and **mkGenericUdpIpArpEthRxTx** to provide the functionality of generating and parsing UDP/IP/Ethernet packets while supporting priority flow control.
 For packet transmission, it takes eight channels of payload stream and UDP/IP header information, and outputs one UDP/IP/Ethernet packet stream.
 For packet reception, it takes in one UDP/IP/Ethernet packet stream and routes the extracted UDP/IP header and payload stream to one of eight output channels.

-- **mkPfcUdpIpArpEthCmacRxTx** integrates both **mkPfcUdpIpArpEthRxTx** module and **mkXilinxCmacTxWrapper** module.
+- **mkPfcUdpIpArpEthCmacRxTx** integrates both **mkGenericPfcUdpIpArpEthRxTx** module and **mkXilinxCmacTxWrapper** module.
 It’s designed to interact with Xilinx CMAC IP to transmits and receives UDP/IP/Ethernet packets to and from physical medium.

 # Performance and Area